 Statistical Inference via Data Science (by Chester Ismay and Albert Y. Kim) teaches statistical inference from a tidyverse perspective.

-Online information on R is abundant.
+Online information on R is abundant, but can be hard to navigate.
 Useful starting points include:

 R-bloggers collects blog posts on R.